Shadow-457/Liminal/README.md

 A first person psychological horror game.

-You wake up in an abandoned hospital after a strange incident.
+Suddenly you wake up in an abandoned hospital after a strange incident.

-Explore the hospital, find clues, discover what happened, and encounter something that should not be there.
+You explore the hospital, find clues, discover what happened, and encounter something that should not be there.
 The deeper you go, the stranger everything becomes.

-Eventually you discover a portal leading to another world.
+Eventually you discover a portal leading to another realm, as you go through the portal you see the unseen.

 This is only a prototype for now